khulnasoft-lab/gopkg/README.md

 ## Frequently Asked Questions (F.A.Q.)

-#### Q: Why does Glide have the concept of sub-packages when Go doesn't?
+#### Q: Why does Gopkg have the concept of sub-packages when Go doesn't?

 In Go every directory is a package.
 This works well when you have one repo containing all of your packages.
 When you have different packages in different